IN THIS SECTION:

 Pipe organ

-The organ, that imposing and majestic instrument, which we find in so many Christian temples; and which, like the human body has a brain (the console with its keyboards and handles), which governs and governs all its elements; a nervous system, through which the brain sends its orders to the rest of the organism; lungs (the air reservoirs, fed today by a motor); and a respiratory system, which, through arteries and veins (the ducts), carries the air from the lungs to the last of its cells (the sound tubes); it only needs a breath of the soul of an organist to receive life; and it can, tuning with it, speak, sing, cry, laugh, console, encourage ….. and pray.
+The organ-that imposing and majestic instrument found in so many Christian temples-is, like the human body, composed of a brain (the console with its keyboards and stops) which governs all its elements; a nervous system, through which the brain sends orders to the rest of the instrument; lungs (the air reservoirs, now powered by a motor); and a respiratory system, which carries air from the lungs to every pipe via its ducts.
+All it needs is a breath from the soul of the organist to come to life, and in harmony with the musician, it can speak, sing, cry, laugh, console, encourage… and pray.

 Hence, the Second Vatican Council, in its “Constitution on the Sacred Liturgy”, asks that “the pipe organ should be held in high esteem…the sound of which can bring a remarkable splendor to ecclesiastical ceremonies and powerfully lift souls to God and to heavenly realities” (no. 120).